Why We Tell Our Stories

 We connect.
 At my former church, I kept people at a distance to protect my dangerous secret.
 After I left, I was too traumatized to trust even my family.
 At my new church, it was months before I felt safe talking to anyone.
 In isolation, my fears grew enormous and I slid into a dangerous mental illness.
 Only by telling my story — first to the women in my treatment group, then to a trusted soul at my new church — did I begin to heal.
 Humans are communal creatures.
 Force us into isolation, including the isolation of forced silence, and we will wither and die.

 We give courage to other survivors.
 It was Jan Tuin’s story that helped me put a name to my experience.
 Samantha Nelson’s story helped me find my voice as a survivor.
 These two brave women let me know that I wasn’t alone, and that I wasn’t to blame for my pastor’s behavior.
 Now, when I tell my story, I help other survivors see that they aren’t alone.
 A few have contacted me through my blog, and now we give courage to each other.

 We claim our voices.
 Last spring, I attended the Sexual Ethics training for clergy in my region — including a minister I knew from interfaith work.
-When I introduced myself, I said, “I’m Catherine Thiemann.
-I’m a survivor of a breach of sexual boundaries in a church setting, and I’m here because I feel called to work for safer churches.”
+When I introduced myself, I gave my name and said, “I’m a survivor of a breach of sexual boundaries in a church setting, and I’m here because I feel called to work for safer churches.”
 This was the first time I had ever stood up publicly as a survivor.
 Two days later, I did the same in a three-day training for church leaders from all over the country.
 Two days after that, I started this blog.
 I now have a voice, and that has helped me restore my sense of self.